 Land prices in the upper Guapiaçu valley have risen sharply in recent years due to very high demand, and this plot may not be for sale for long.
 To help us secure this vital property please visit the World Land Trust website to make a donation.

-The cheap jerseys Reserva Ecologica de Guapiacu (REGUA) was established in 2001 to protect the remaining forests of the Guapiacu valley, about 70 kilometres north of Limpieza Rio de Janeiro.
-The most effective way to ensure this long-term back protection is through land purchase, to create a continuous protected nature reserve around the valley sides.
-REGUA already protects over 18,000 acres and has planted over 250,000 trees in its efforts to restore cattle Scrum? pasture to forest.
+The Reserva Ecológica de Guapiaçu (REGUA) was established in 2001 to protect the remaining forests of the Guapiaçu valley, about 70 kilometres north of Rio de Janeiro.
+The most effective way to ensure this long-term protection is through land purchase, to create a continuous protected nature reserve around the valley sides.
+REGUA already protects over 18,000 acres and has planted over 250,000 trees in its efforts to restore cattle pasture to forest.

 Although we have made a great start, there is still a massive fundraising task ahead of us if we are to reach our target.
 If you can help in any way please contact Alan Martin in the UK, or Paul Salaman of the Rainforest Trust in the US.